dimitarv23/TravelHub/README.md

 - Logout

 ### Organizers can:
+- See all travels (their home page)
+- See details about each travel
 - Organize travels
-- See all travels
-- See details about each travel
 - Edit travels
 - Delete travels
 - See all destinations